csinchok/chipy-fcc-presentation/PITCHME.md

 +++

 > Obama's Federal Communications Commission (FCC) forced regulations on the internet that put the government, and unaccountable bureaucrats, in control.
 These rules have cost taxpayers, slowed down broadband infrastructure investment, and hindered competition and choice for Americans.
-The time to remove the regulatory stranglehold on the internet is NOW.
-I urge the taxpayer-funded FCC to undo the terrible regulatory burdens that ex-FCC Chairman Tom Wheeler imposed on the internet.
-After 20 years, and trillions of dollars in infrastructure investment, there is no reason for the government to come in and ruin what has been a thriving tool that has changed the way we all live.
-Chairman Pai's proposal to repeal Title II regulations will ensure the continued growth of a dynamic, open internet for all American consumers and taxpayers.
+The time to remove the regulatory stranglehold on the internet is NOW...

 +++